OBESE MEN AND THEIR BREASTS

 G. For men whose BMI is roughly between 25 and 30, who have never been significantly overweight and whose skin has reasonable elasticity, a torsoplasty (described elsewhere on this website), may be a viable option.
 This is a single operation which combines gynecomastia surgery with liposuction of the abdomen and love handles.
 It is not an operation for an obese person.
 Rather, it is best performed on a man who is at or near his ideal weight but who has stubborn areas of fat that cannot be lost.
 It can turn a good body into a great body!

-H. Finally, for men with BMI of 40 (ie morbidly obese) and above, gynecomastia surgery is truly not an option.
+H. Finally, for men with a BMI of 40 (ie morbidly obese) and above, gynecomastia surgery is truly not an option.
 Rather than focus on your chest, it would be wiser to concentrate on losing substantial amounts of weight, for your health and longevity are much more in jeopardy.
 From a purely medical perspective, your chest is really secondary to the overall health threat of your obesity.
 Treatment of your obesity should be your priority.